Teaching & Advising

 Announcement

 * I enjoy working with students, especially through the honors program (ECO4001).
-My students and I have published our research outcomes in renowned economic journals, including the Journal of Monetary Economics, Journal of Money, Credit and Banking, Journal of Economic Dynamics and Control, Journal of International Money and Finance, Journal of Economic Behavior and Organization, B.E.
-Journal of Macroeconomics: Advances, Review of International Economics, Open Economies Review, and Finance Research Letters.
+My students and I have published our research outcomes in renowned economic journals, including the Journal of Monetary Economics, Journal of Money, Credit and Banking, Journal of Economic Dynamics and Control, Journal of Applied Econometrics, Journal of International Money and Finance, Journal of Economic Behavior and Organization, B.E.
+Journal of Macroeconomics: Advances, Review of International Economics, Open Economies Review, Economics Letters, and Finance Research Letters.
 My student coauthors are continuing their doctoral studies at various prestigious PhD programs, including Duke University, Johns Hopkins University, Northwestern University, Princeton University, University of Michigan, University of Rochester, University of Virginia, and Yale University.
 Let's wish them the best of luck.

 * If you want a recommendation letter from me, you must take at least two courses of mine (shown below), including ECO4001 or ECO6652, and demonstrate your passion and ability for economic research.
 The thing I do not really care about when writing a letter is your grade in the real analysis course.